PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2017.

 B. Adobe Photoshop

 makes flexible photo shows combining images, music, videos, labels & charts with nice cross-fades between frames for display on a computer or digital projector.
-(Proshow Producer is a great alternative with flexible output formats at all resolutions.)
+Subscribing to Microsoft Office 365 Home includes PowerPoint, Word, Excel, and Outlook; supports 5 PCs or Macs, 5 tablets, and 5 phones; has unlimited customer service; and is cheaper than buying standalone copies separately for PC and laptop.

 - Use a 64-bit Windows or Apple operating system (not 32-bit).